 WHAT TO DO AFTER AN UBER/LYFT CAR ACCIDENT

 If you were injured in a rideshare car accident as a passenger or a driver, seek medical attention right away by either calling 911, going to the emergency room or an urgent care.
-Next, contact an experienced attorney at Aratta Law in Los Angeles California who can navigate your case in the right direction for an effective resolution of your injury claim.
+Next, contact an experienced Glendale car collision lawyer at Aratta Law Firm in Los Angeles, California who can navigate your case in the right direction for an effective resolution of your injury claim.
 Do not attempt to handle your injury case yourself, as this will reduce the odds of a favorable personal injury settlement down the line.

 The rideshare company will have records of who your driver is, the car’s license plate, and even the location where the accident happened – all of this information is tracked by GPS in real-time.